Using Safety Key Performance Indicators in Your Aviation SMS

 - Organizational pain points.

-Here are some examples of how many aviation safety professionals choose to manage KPIs and resources that may help:
+Here are some examples of how many aviation safety professionals choose to manage KPIs.
+Below are free download resources that may help your SMS:

 - Monitoring Safety Performance